ErazerBrecht/CodeGenie/TestSamples/NodeJS_REST_MONGO/README.md

 Not required but field is available:
 * deadline: date, date by which the exercise has to be solved
-* questions: array of 'question' objects (see: [question object](#questionobject)), this is an array of the questions in this exercise
+* questions: array of 'question' objects (see: [question object](#questionobject)), this is an array of the questions in this exercise.

 ###Answers
-Answers have 4 fields, 2 of which are required and 1 which have a default
+Answers have 4 fields, 2 of which are required and 1 which have a default.

 Required:
 * exerciseid: string, id of the exercise (e.g. 5637951a8a48cc983189c500)
 * userid: string, id of the user (e.g. 5637951a8a48cc983189c500)

 Defaults:
-* registerdate: date, when the answer was posted, defaults to current time on the server
+* registerdate: date, when the answer was posted, defaults to current time on the server.

 Not required but field is available:
-* questions: array of 'answer' objects (see: [answer object](#answerobject)), this is an array of the question answers in this answer
+* questions: array of 'answer' objects (see: [answer object](#answerobject)), this is an array of the question answers in this answer.

-<a name="questionobject">####question object</a>
+<a name="questionobject"></a>####question object
-The question object exists out of 4 fields, 3 of which are required and 1 which has a default
+The question object exists out of 4 fields, 3 of which are required and 1 which has a default.

 Required:
 * question: string, question of this question (e.g. What is 'MongoDB'?)